STD Prevention Programs

 - Young people age 15-24 acquire nearly HALF of all new STDs.

 - In 2016, there were nearly 200,000 cases of chlamydia in California.

 - Chlamydia rates in young women aged 15-24 are more than five times the rate in women overall.

 - Chlamydia and gonorrhea are easily preventable, but if left untreated can lead to serious damage to a woman’s reproductive organs.

-- Direct medical costs associated with STDs in the United States are estimated at $16 billion annually in 2010 dollars.
+- Direct medical costs associated with STDs in California alone, are estimated to cost taxpayers approximately $1 billion.